balmjs/balm-ui/docs/scripts/docs/usage/validator/requirement.md

       validate(value) {
         return /^\w+$/.test(value);
       },
-      message: 'Invalid password: must be a letter, digit or underline' }
+      message: '%s must be a letter, digit or underline' }
   };
   ```